Célébration en montagne savoyarde

 "Every village has its patron saint and its vogue."

-Traditional games, archery, and bowls competitions.
+Traditional games, archery, and boules competitions.

 Autumn Fair

-Organize your own Savoyard Banquet
+Organize Your Own Savoyard Banquet

-2 guests 10 people 50 guests
+2 pers.
+10 people 50 pers.

 Cheese needed 2.5 kg

-Savoy wine 4 bottles
+Savoy Wine 4 bottles

-Assorted cold meats 1.5 kg
+Assorted Charcuterie 1.5 kg

 Amis partageant un repas

-The Festive Table: An Unchanging Ritual
+The Festive Table: An Immutable Ritual

 The Essentials of Charcuterie